ably/ably-chat-kotlin/README.md

 Congratulations!
 You have sent your first message using the Ably Chat SDK!

+## Documentation

+Click [📚 here](https://ably.com/docs/products/chat) to view the complete documentation for the Ably Chat SDKs.

 ## Contributing

 For guidance on how to contribute to this project, see the [contributing guidelines](CONTRIBUTING.md).